Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Conclusion

 \section{Conclusion}

 PEN has been identified as a material of interest for ton-scale physics experiments, for its inherent scintillation at $\lambda \approx 450$~nm and its wavelength shifting capabilities for VUV light.
 For applications in quasi background-free environments, PEN must act as a self-vetoing material and the light response of PEN is necessary information to understand a PEN component's veto efficiency and therefore its effectiveness.
 The use of multiple neutron sources allows for the measurement of the light response of PEN over a large neutron energy range, with each measurement method having its own benefits.
-Pulse shape discrimination was used to seperate gamma and neutron events occurring in the detector.
-This was particularly of use when using nuclear reactions at an accelerator as a source of neutrons, due to large backgrounds related to the reaction.
-The Birk's law was fit to the light response of PEN and the Birk's factor was determined to be $kB = 0.12 \pm 0.01$~mm MeV$^{-1}$ and the scintillation efficiency is $S = 1.31\pm0.09$~MeV$_{ee}$~MeV$^{-1}$.
+Pulse shape discrimination was used to separate electronic and nuclear recoils in the detector.
+This discrimination was most impactful when using the accelerator as a source of neutrons, due to the large number of gamma-ray events related to the reaction.
+The Birks' law was fit to the light response of PEN, Birks' factor was determined to be $kB = 0.12 \pm 0.01$~mm MeV$^{-1}$ and the scintillation efficiency is $S = 1.31\pm0.09$~MeV$_{ee}$~MeV$^{-1}$.
 With these parameters determined, it is now possible to evaluate PEN for low-background and ton-sale applications and to determine its viability in vetoing background events.